-As companies expand their operations, their supply chains grow with the company.
-The processes become more complex, which stresses the importance of accuracy at each link in the supply chain.
+As a company expands its operations, its supply chain naturally grows right along with it.
+The processes become more complex, which in turn stresses the importance of accuracy at each link in the supply chain.

-According to TechTarget, RFID is a form of wireless communication that incorporates the use of electromagnetic or electrostatic coupling in the radio frequency portion of the electromagnetic spectrum to uniquely identify an object.
 The most common RFID application is for tracking and management.
-This includes inventory management, asset tracking, cargo and supply chain logistics and vehicle tracking.
+This includes inventory management, asset tracking, cargo and supply chain logistics, and vehicle tracking.
 RFID can also be used in the supply chain for improved visibility and distribution.

 RFID Improves Visibility